shopwp/documentation/docs/guides/webhooks.md

 ## Available events

-There are currently 12 events that you can list to.
-Here's a full list:
+There are currently 12 events that you can listen to.
+Here is the full list:

 ```
 Product create